-Slapped cheek disease, also known as fifth disease, is a common childhood viral infection.
-It is caused by the human parvovirus B19 and is called "slapped cheek disease" due to its characteristic red facial rash.
-It is sometimes called erythema infectiosum.
+Slapped cheek disease, also known as fifth disease, is a common and usually mild childhood viral infection.
+It is caused by the human parvovirus B19 and is called "slapped cheek disease" due to its characteristic symptom - a hot, red facial rash.
+Treatment will involve rest and relieving discomfort.

 The disease mainly occurs in children and is usually accompanied with mild, cold-like symptoms.
 However, complications can occur in those with weakened immune systems and blood disorders.

 If a woman contracts slapped cheek disease during the first half of her pregnancy, there is a small risk that the unborn child can develop a serious form of anaemia, or that the baby may miscarry.
 This occurs in less than 10% of pregnant women infected with the condition.

 After infection with slapped cheek disease, lasting immunity to the condition is developed, protecting against future infection.
 It is estimated that by adulthood 50% to 70% of people have developed immunity to the condition.
 The disease is sometimes called erythema infectiosum.

 Slapped cheek disease is usually a mild disease.
 Early symptoms can be vague and may be mistaken for the start of a cold.
 Symptoms may include:

 - Body ache